Gaza Envelope: Economy

-The envelope's economy is mostly made up of agriculture, high-technology argiculture as well as some manufactured goods.
+The envelope's economy is mostly made up of agriculture, high-technology agriculture as well as some manufactured goods.
+Sderot, a city of 30,000 residents, also houses a local industrial park.

-After the October 7 attack, Jewish communities of New York, Boston and Washington set up a $17 million program called Project Horizon.
-It is part of a greater $200 million program by the UJA-Federation and is meant to support recharging the region and create employment for the 30,000 living in the region.
-Sderot, a 30,000 town houses an industrial park.

-Adam Teva V’Din proposed after October 7 to turn the envelope into a model of sustainable development.
-They proposed the region use sustainable agriculture, green building codes, adapt construction to climate change, establish renewable energy facilities and establish a circular waste system.
-The group also proposed to make the area a special status region in order to achieve the desired outcome.
+Following the October 7 attacks, major American philanthropic efforts, including more than $200 million allocated by UJA-Federation, are supporting regional economic recovery, community rebuilding, and local employment.

 Festivals

 Every year, the Darom Adom festival is held in the area.
 The festival celebrates the flowering of Anemone coronaria.

 The Cinema South International Film Festival is held in Sapir Academic College, Sderot every year.
 The festival shows films made up by people who live in the region and in the Western Negev.